How to Give Great Oral Sex

 5. Use lube.

-"Your mouth and hand can and should work as a team," says board-certified sexologist Lanae St. John, author of Read Me: A Parental Primer for 'The Talk.
+When it comes to your actual oral sex technique, one of the best things you can do is add your hands to the mix.
+"Your mouth and hand can and should work as a team," says board-certified sexologist Lanae St. John, author of Read Me: A Parental Primer for 'The Talk'.
 "They'll be able to provide more pleasure than your mouth alone."

 If your partner has a vulva, she recommends using your fingers "to play around the outside on the vulva and if they enjoy penetration, even entering the vagina for additional pleasure."
 While inside, you might try moving your fingers in and out, or hooking your finger up and feeling for their G-spot.
 (For more tips on how to finger someone, check out this lesbian sex guide.)

-If your partner has a penis, using your hands can help create a similar sensation to deep-throating—which BTW is absolutely *not* a must for pleasurable fellatio.
+If your partner has a penis, using your hands can help create a similar sensation to deep-throating — which is absolutely *not* a must for pleasurable fellatio.
 Start by squirting a hearty amount of lube in your hand.
 Then, "use your hand on the shaft, while focusing your mouth and tongue on the head and frenulum [the ridge on the underside of the head] of the penis, which are the most sensitive parts," says St. John.

 "You can also use your fingers to create a cock ring at the base, which will help keep them hard if they struggle with that," adds Shakti.